cjdeguzman95/Python-Glossary/README.md

 ## 2. Data Cleaning
 ##### This shows the code created to clean the dataset used for a Tableau project - openpyxl and xlsx libraries are used
 The Investors worksheet required cleaning so that there was only one column with the unique values.
-For the purpose of this work and to demonstrate the use of the xlsx library, the cleaned data is inserted into a new workbook.
+For the purpose of this work, and to demonstrate the use of the xlsx library, the cleaned data is inserted into a new workbook.

 ## 3. Other
 ##### This folder contains examples of simple Python code and an SQL query